On an example of quiver DT/relative GW correspondence: Exchange of absolute with relative point conditions

-be its virtual fundamental class.
-The $\beta \cdot D_2$ marked points define an evaluation morphism\footnote{For simplicity, we work in the category of stacks.
-In general, one should work in the category of fs log stacks, see Section 6.3 of \cite{abramovich2017decomposition}.
-In our case, it does not matter because the log morphisms $\tilde{\sigma}_j(0) \colon \pt_{\NN} \rightarrow X_0$ are strict.}
+For simplicity, we work below in the category of stacks.
+In general, one should work in the category of fs log stacks to correctly define point constraints in log Gromov-Witten theory, see Section 6.3 of \cite{abramovich2017decomposition}.
+In our case, it does not matter because the log morphisms $\tilde{\sigma}_j(0) \colon \pt_{\NN} \rightarrow X_0$ are strict, that is, the log structure on $\pt_{\NN}$ is the pullback by $\tilde{\sigma}_j(0)$ of the log structure on $X_0$.